-Patterns of SOC stock and available nutrient across geochemical region values (Figure 1d).
-Bioavailable-P decreased with soil depth for the mafic and felsic regions, but not for the mixed sediment region where it was consistently lower than in soils of the mafic and felsic regions across all sampled depths.
+region (Fig. 1c).
+Available phosphorus (bio-P) was not significantly different between the mafic and felsic regions, except in the topsoil where samples from the mafic region show the highest values (Fig. 1d).
+Bioavailable P decreased with soil depth for the mafic and felsic regions but not for the mixed sediment region where it was consistently lower than in soils of the mafic and felsic regions across all sampled depths.